Hong Kong police fire tear gas at demonstrators in Sham Shui Po

 HONG KONG: Hong Kong police on Wednesday (Aug 14) night fired tear gas at hundreds of protesters who had gathered outside a police station in the residential area of Sham Shui Po in Kowloon.

-Reuters photographers and television journalists at the scene saw police shoot several rounds of tear gas with little warning at demonstrators who had been shining laser beams at the police station and burning joss papers on the roadside.
+Photographers and television journalists at the scene saw police shoot several rounds of tear gas at demonstrators who had been shining laser beams at the police station and burning joss papers on the roadside.

 READ: Hong Kong airport protesters 'overstepped bottom line of a civilised society': Government